-- Kia puta ai te ākonga, ka taea te (students, on completion of the paper, will be able
+Kia puta ai te ākonga, ka taea te (students, on completion of the paper, will be able to):

 - Kōrerorero i te reo (converse in Māori on a range of day-to-day topics)

-- Whakarongo me te pānui i te reo kia mārama ai (be able to display comprehension of oral and written text on a range of day-to-day topics)
+- Whakarongo me te pānui i te reo kia mārama ai (display comprehension of oral and written text on a range of day-to-day topics)

 - Tuhituhi i te reo me te mōhio mai ki ngā takotoranga kōrero katoa o te pukapuka ako (write in Māori on a range of day-to-day topics, with accurate use of the range of structures presented in the text)